tearoom1/uniform-contact-block/README.md

-# Contact Form Block Plugin for Kirby Uniform
+# Contact Form Block Plugin for Kirby

 This plugin implements a contact form block using Martin Zurowietz' [ `kirby-uniform`](https://github.com/mzur/kirby-uniform) plugin for Kirby.